microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge3.md

 ## Success Criteria
-- Successful scan of the on-premise SQL Server assets in Purview Studio.
+- Successful scan of the on-premises SQL Server assets in Purview Studio.
 - Ensure the search results are accessible only for the users that belong to the Finance group.

 ## Learning Resources